timStephens0710/ExampleMusicApp/README.md

 - Organize tracks by type (tracks, mixes, samples)
 - Share playlists publicly or keep them private

-The application consists of three main Django modules and a TypeScript frontend workspace, each serving a distinct purpose in the system architecture.
+The application consists of three main Django modules, a TypeScript frontend workspace, and a data analytics layer built on Snowflake, dbt, and Airflow — each serving a distinct purpose in the system architecture.

 ---